 What is Black Friday again?

-Pollution, over-consumption, environmental impact
+Pollution, overconsumption, environmental impact

-- Greenhouse gases generated during production
+Greenhouse gases released during production

 The "anti-Black Friday": "Green Friday" or "Climate Friday"

-But it also encourages people to make rather than consume, or, if consumption is essential or the temptation too great, to buy from retailers who donate part of their turnover to an environmental association (generally 10 to 15% for members of the "Green Friday" collective).
-The idea is to make consumers aware of the considerable environmental impact of a day like Black Friday.
+But it also encourages people to make rather than consume, or, if consuming is necessary or the temptation is too great, to buy from retailers who donate part of their sales to an environmental association (such as members of the "Green Friday" collective).
+The aim is to make consumers aware of the significant environmental impact of a day like Black Friday.

 Coddy also wants to act positively

-*On all sales made on our webshop
+*On every product sold on our webshop

-What about you?
+How about you?

 What if you also did something this year?
 Do you know how to consume more responsibly?

 You can - among other things... -

-Let's contribute to Green Friday!
+Let's join in on Green Friday!

-Did you know that?
+Did you know?

 You can save up to 100% by not buying anything during Black Friday!